 We believe wholeheartedly that the best choice is a cannabis consultant along with a few lawyers, thanks to their expertise in corporate, tax and IP laws.
 Your attorneys will be critical on some in some areas but not as the project manager of your operation and we’ll explain why.

 But before you read too much further, you may want to pop over to another blog post on this topic where we break down all the different options you have for consultants.
-We also created a list of 9 things to look for when hiring a cannabis consultant to make sure you’re hiring a qualified consultant/group.
+We also created a list of 9 things to look for when hiring a cannabis consulting firm to make sure you’re hiring a qualified consultant/group.

 To properly set the stage the article at hand, it is worth noting that the cannabis legalization movement would never have been possible without lawyers.
 We all owe these crusaders the deepest appreciation for the opportunities both social and economic that we have today.
 It’s rather unfortunate that the licensing processes designed and implemented by the state and municipalities have largely overlooked and bypassed the value these barristers created for us in favor of the corporate and land-use legal background that is now required to add the most value.